-- The district will implement the approved adapted (remote) learning plan when state or local public health directives or orders require schools to close. - Schools will assess the success and effectiveness of student learning in the adapted learning environment by soliciting regular feedback from staff, students, and parents. - Virtual learning will include interactive learning sessions daily. - Attendance is tracked at least once a week for those participating virtually.
+• The district will implement the approved adapted (virtual) learning plan when state or local public health directives or orders require schools to close.

+- Schools will assess the success and effectiveness of student learning in the adapted learning environment by soliciting regular feedback from staff, students, and parents. - Virtual learning will include interactive learning sessions daily.